BenConway/benconway.art/content/wavetables.md

 <br/>

 Making music from leaves!
 I've been thinking about this concept for a while.
 Recently an Andrew Huang video inspired me to try it.
 The idea is to draw a shape onto special graph paper and then use Csound to digitally convert it into a sound waveform.
-This is a waveform based on a leaf, which I used in several pieces on my upcoming album, Physics for Squirrels.
+This is a waveform based on a leaf, which I used in several pieces on my latest album, Physics for Squirrels.

 Here's an example, using the waveform above and a 1000Hz low-pass filter to smooth out the sound:
 <div style="margin: 0 auto; display: table;">